 An urgent claim is one for which the doctor treating you decides a delay in getting medical care could put your life or health at risk.
 Or a delay might put your ability to regain maximum function at risk.
 It could also be a situation in which you need care to avoid severe pain.
-We will make a decision within 72 hours.
+We will make a decision no later than 1 hour after we receive the request.